btarg/AWS-Upload/README.md

 - `userId` - the ID of the Discord user who uploaded the file
 - `filename` - the original name (and extension) of the file
 - `fileHash` - the SHA-1 hash of the file
+- `fileSize` - the size of the file in bytes
 - `uploadDate` - the date and time when the file was uploaded
 - `expiresAt` - the date and time when the file will expire